xinshuoweng/AB3DMOT/README.md

 pip install -r requirements.txt
 ~~~

-*3. Additionaly, it also requires the following packages:*
+Additionaly, it also requires the following packages:
 1. scikit-learn==0.19.2
 2. filterpy==1.4.5
 3. numba==0.43.1